eddwebster/football_analytics/README.md

 <h3 id="key-concepts"> :key: Key Concepts</h3>

 Focus on some of the key topics in football analytics.
 Most of the following resources features above but are instead reorganised by topic.
+This section is still very much a work in progress as I go along and may be missing resources mentioned above.

 <h4 id="history-of-football-analytics"> History of Football Analytics</h4>